informalsystems/hermes/ci/README.md

     __Note__: If this is the first time you're running this command, the `informaldev/ibc-0:[RELEASE TAG]` and `informaldev/ibc-1:[RELEASE TAG]` container images will be pulled from the Docker Hub.
 For instructions on how to update these images in Docker Hub please see the [upgrading the release](#upgrading-chains) section.

 5. Run the command below to execute the relayer end to end (e2e) test.
 This command will execute the `e2e.sh` on the relayer container.
-The script will configure the light clients for both chains, add the private keys for both chains and run transactions on both chains (e.g. create-client transaction).
+The script will configure the light clients for both chains, add the private keys for both chains and run transactions on both chains (e.g. create client transaction).

     `docker exec relayer /bin/sh -c /relayer/e2e.sh`